Balans097/sdlGuiLib/README.md

 - Minimal external dependencies
 - Reasonable out-of-the-box appearance
 - Built-in light & dark themes
-- Basic set of the most commonly used widgets
+- Complete set of commonly used widgets

-As of version 1.0 the library uses **absolute positioning** only — there is no built-in layout system (Flexbox, Grid, anchors, etc.).
+As of version 0.3 the library uses **absolute positioning** only — there is no built-in layout system (Flexbox, Grid, anchors, etc.).

 ## Features